tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 I would like to say that there was plenty of [inspiration](https://www.mapbox.com/gallery/) behind my actions.
 I was especially inspired by [Justin Palmer's](https://twitter.com/caged) - [The Age of a City](http://labratrevenge.com/pdx/#12/45.4800/-122.6706).
 Where he tastefully mapped out all the building ages of Portland, Oregon.
-But what sets my county maps apart from various other is that I didn't just map out buildings, people, or obects.
+But what sets my county maps apart from various other is that I didn't just map out buildings, people, or objects.
-I mapped out several sets of data includeing: building age, building zoning types, current active well sites, and recent crimes.
+I mapped out several sets of data including: building age, building zoning types, current active well sites, and recent crimes.

 ## Loading the Parcel Map
-Depending on your city, state, or county it may be struggle to get ahold of your local GIS information.
+Depending on your city, state, or county it may be a struggle struggle to get a hold of your local GIS information.
-But after some digging I was able to find my counties gis information for all buildings (not located on local reservation land).
+But for me, I was able to find my counties GIS information for all buildings (not located on federal and/or local reservation land).
-But in order to work with it, load the information, and process it, it took a few hoops to jump through.
+It took jumping through a few hoops in order to make the data loadable and usable for processing.

-To begin San Juan County currently allows you to download a 240MB zip file, thats supposed to contain all GIS information.
+To begin San Juan County currently allows you to download a 240MB zip file, thats supposed to contain all GIS information through out the area.
 This zip file contains numerous files, but the most important one is a [dBase](http://www.dbase.com/) file `*.dbf`.
-This database table is linked to several ArcGis index files `*.atx`.
-It appears that each database column has a unique atx file (phys_address, ownerName, ect).
+This database table is linked to several ArcGis index files `*.atx`, meaning that each database column has a unique atx file (phys_address, ownerName, ect).
+Now that we have access to the GIS dataset, there are a few ways we can access the data in which in contains.
-Now that know it a GIS dataset, who wants to pay [hundreds](http://www.arcgis.com/features/plans/pricing.html) of dollars to access a GIS file, maybe a handful of times?
+Now let me ask; who wants to pay [hundreds](http://www.arcgis.com/features/plans/pricing.html) of dollars to access a GIS file that'll we'll be only using a handful of times?
 Don't get me wrong, ArcGIS is one hell of a product and if you plan on working with GIS information often or with large datasets it's worth it.
 But since this is a one in a blue moon type thing for me I'll stick with using [QGIS](http://www.qgis.org/), which is an Open-Source GIS projection application.
-There are several components to install in order to get the application running, but in the long run it's well worth.
+In order to get the application running there are several components that we'll require, but in the long run it's well worth.

+Now lets= begin with starting up QGIS and opening up the `.dbx` file as stated before.
+Since this is a pretty significant file with a ton of datapoints and components, it will take a few moments for everything to load.
-Now comes to fun part, we'll begin with starting up QGIS and opening up the `.dbx` as stated before.
-When you load this database table, it may table a few moments because it will also try to load all of it's other component files as well.
-Once the parcel project loads, you may be faced with a map that looks similar to CAD wireframe, except very intricate.
-But slow down, your on the right path.
-Just consider this as vector points similar to using the Pen Tool to build shapes in Adobe Illustrator.
+Once the parcel project loads, you may be faced with a very intricate map that looks similar to CAD wireframe.
+Your on the right path, lets slow down for a moment.
+Now an easy way to think of it, is to consider these map components as vector points similar to using the Pen Tool to build shapes in Adobe Illustrator.

 ![GIS Grid](/img/posts/mapping_arcgis/gis_grid500.jpg){: .img-fluid .center-block }

-Except the GIS map doesn't just include points to create a layout of buildings.
+Except this GIS map doesn't just include points to create a layout of buildings (these is quite a bit of meta-data included with each component on the map).
-If you zoom in and switch to the Identify Features/vector information tool and click individual plots or buildings notice it allows you to view information for each parcel.
+If you zoom in and switch to the Identify Features/vector information tool and click individual plots or buildings you'll notice it allows you to view information for each parcel.
 Which consists of tons of information used by the county to identify the area (PARCELNO, GrossAcres, PhysAddr, ACCTTYPE, etc.).
-Now this doesn't seem like it'll be anything important, but when we convert the dBase table to a PostGIS table each one of these attributes will be used as a column to identify each and every building in the county.
+Now this doesn't seem like it'll be anything important, but when we convert the dBase table to a PostGIS table each one of these attributes will be used as a column to identify each and every building throughout the county.

 ## Understanding Coordinate Reference Systems and Projections

 *~ **Note:** This section is not require to read, but helps with understanding why we need to perform a CRS conversion.*

-Before we get started on converting the parcel dataset to a database table, lets talk about [Coordinate Reference Systems (CRS)](http://docs.qgis.org/2.0/en/docs/gentle_gis_introduction/coordinate_reference_systems.html).
+Before we get started on converting the parcel dataset to a database table, lets talk about [Coordinate Reference Systems (CRS)](https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/coordinate_reference_systems.html).
 Wait, why aren't we just using latitude/longitude?
 With different maps, we use different coordinate systems.
 Geographic Coordinate Systems use latitude/longitude and Projected Coordinate Systems use points (X and Y) that originate at a specified lat/long.
-Think of Projected Coordinate Systems as a window pane, it's got its one size, area, and dimensions.
+Think of Projected Coordinate Systems as a window frame, it's got its one size, area, and dimensions.
 But no matter how you look at it, all these glass panes end up going together and making one big window.

-Lets begin by understanding there have been several methods developed to map the Earth's surface ([Mercator](https://en.wikipedia.org/wiki/Mercator_projection), [Flamsteed-Sinusoidal](https://en.wikipedia.org/wiki/Sinusoidal_projection), [Equal area](https://en.wikipedia.org/wiki/Cylindrical_equal-area_projection), [Equidistant](https://en.wikipedia.org/wiki/Azimuthal_equidistant_projection), [Albers](https://en.wikipedia.org/wiki/Albers_projection), [Lambert](https://en.wikipedia.org/wiki/Lambert_projection), and [many more](http://webhelp.esri.com/arcgisdesktop/9.2/index.cfm?TopicName=List_of_supported_map_projections)).
+Lets try to look at why there have been several methods developed to map the Earth's surface ([Mercator](https://en.wikipedia.org/wiki/Mercator_projection), [Flamsteed-Sinusoidal](https://en.wikipedia.org/wiki/Sinusoidal_projection), [Equal area](https://en.wikipedia.org/wiki/Cylindrical_equal-area_projection), [Equidistant](https://en.wikipedia.org/wiki/Azimuthal_equidistant_projection), [Albers](https://en.wikipedia.org/wiki/Albers_projection), [Lambert](https://en.wikipedia.org/wiki/Lambert_projection), and [many more](http://webhelp.esri.com/arcgisdesktop/9.2/index.cfm?TopicName=List_of_supported_map_projections)).
 Now I know what your thinking, "What are all these different projections for?
 And why would I care?"
 Throughout the years [cartographers](https://en.wikipedia.org/wiki/List_of_cartographers) have experimented with creating projections in which they thought was best for mapping out land, water, cities, and the various features of our planet.
 And many of them were quite accurate for their time, while others have been slightly [narrow minded](http://www.livescience.com/14754-ingenious-flat-earth-theory-revealed-map.html) at depicting the earth.

 As we can see, it's no easy task depicting a spherical planet and all of it's features as a flat surface.
-This topographical projectionis called an [ellipsoid](https://en.wikipedia.org/wiki/Earth_ellipsoid).
+This topographical projection types are called an [ellipsoid](https://en.wikipedia.org/wiki/Earth_ellipsoid).
 No matter what sort of map is used, they have always been an important asset for traveling, freight, military operations, and space travel.
 Some of these projections are better at depicting land forms, street planning, distances, or scale and accuracy but each one had its place and time.

-Now the point is, it [doesn't matter](http://www.directionsmag.com/site/latlong-converter/) if your using degrees (25 is degrees, 35 is minutes and 22.3 is seconds), meters, decimal degrees (25.58952777777778), or whatever your always going to end up at approximately the same place.
+Now the point is, it [doesn't matter](http://www.directionsmag.com/site/latlong-converter/) if your using degrees (25 is degrees, 35 is minutes, and 22.3 is seconds), meters, decimal degrees (25.58952777777778), or whatever plot point method you _should_ always going to end up at approximately the same place.

 So [what is a datum](https://www.maptoaster.com/maptoaster-topo-nz/articles/projection/datum-projection.html)?
 In my opinion the easiest way to explain a [datum](http://oceanservice.noaa.gov/facts/datum.html) is by stating it is a standard or method for mapping geographic coordinates to a projection.
 A datum can consist of various datasets or an individual GIS vector, but generally consists of a large set of data points to be mapped out (roads, buildings, elevation changes, land formations, water, etc).

 Mapping with GIS can be a really complicated task, but with the right tools it can make things quite a bit easier.

 ## Let's convert it to usable data

 The ArcGIS data in which we obtained through the county is geo-formatted using the [GRS:80](https://en.wikipedia.org/wiki/GRS_80) reference system.
 QGIS will display this and various other attributes when loading up the vector map projection.
-You should see something similar to the following attributes upon loading up the map.
+When looking at the data you should see something similar to the following attributes upon loading up the map.

 ```javascript
 USER:1000001 (* Generated CRS (+proj=tmerc +lat_0=31 +lon_0=-107.8333333333333 +k=0.9999166666666667 +x_0=829999.9999999998 +y_0=0 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=us-ft +no_defs))
 ```

-We now very much on our way to having a data projection of usable data for mapping out San Juan County.
+We are now very much on our way to having a data projection of usable data for mapping out the county.
 The only issue we are going to have at this point is the majority of online mapping tools use the [EPSG:4326/WGS84](https://confluence.qps.nl/pages/viewpage.action?pageId=29855173) standard for projecting data.
 This can easy be achieved by reprojecting the layer with WGS84 coordinates.
 **Go To:** `Menu -> Processing -> Toolbox -> QGIS geoalgorithms -> Vector General Tools -> Reproject Layer`.